There are very few pathways with real research supporting longevity gains in both stopping and perhaps reversing aging.

 Yamanaka factors speak to the series of enzymes discovered which can return any cell back into a pluripotent stem cell.

-This was groundbreaking roughly 20 years ago but the real magic happened in 2018 at David Sinclair's lab.
+This was groundbreaking roughly 20 years ago but the real magic happened in 2018.

 The problem is that reversing completely back to the original stem cell makes these cells useless to release back into our living bodies.